Anatiini/ict-security-blockchain-ana/UpsideDownIceberg.md

   - The Onion Router (TOR) project is the most popular anonymity network.
 Its availability and ease-of-use transfers to it being used as an accessory in cybercrime.
   - Attacks on TOR are divided into 4 categories: Network disruption, de-anonymisation, censorship, and generic attacks.

+## Phishsticks
+  - The video demonstrates pentesting done via a "phishstick", which is a malignant badUSB dropper disguised to look like a regular USB stick.
+  - In the video, the demonstrated payload used is a keylogger, with which the pentester obtains the password of the CEO.
+  - Truly the mastermind move was the social engineering through the note which got mr. CEO to insert the phishstick in the first place.

 # TOR
 Downloaded TOR from its site.
 Tried the sudo apt-get command at first but it showed something like this, so decided to go with the browser-method.